gayhearts/peaceful_more/README.md

 ### What is Peaceful+ ?
 Peaceful+ is a datapack for Minecraft that allows players playing in peaceful difficulty, to obtain some items not accessible whith this difficulty.
 It therefore adds craft objects essentially drop by mobs in others difficulties.

+Those new crafts are automatically unlocked by the player or players when they log on for the first time to their world or to a server after installing this datapack.

+A list of these new crafts is shown in the advancements table in the corresponding tab.
+Here is the list here for the curious:

+- Blaze Rod
+- Dragon Breath
+- Ender Pearl
+- Ghast Tear
+- Nether Star
+- Phantom Membrane
+- Shulker Shell
+- Slime Ball
+- String
+- Totem of Undying
+- Trident
+- And others to come ...

 </details>

 <details>